slowbot/machining/README.md

 -------

 * **Sketching**
-Raster Templates.
 We still use Photoshop.
 Raster based desktop aplications are very good at specific operations that allow for free asscoaition and of art direction.

-* **Typecast**
+* **Type**
-We encourage the use of Typecast to experiment with font families, sizing and type scale.
+We encourage the use of Typecast to experiment with font families, sizing and type scale. (http://typecast.com)

-* **Gridlovers**
+* **Grid**
 We also suggest moving onto Gridlover for layout rules.
-Once we extract some key numbers extracted from Typecast we  experiment with vertical rhytmns and breakpoints.
+Once we extract some key numbers extracted from Typecast we  experiment with vertical rhytmns and breakpoints. (http://www.gridlover.net)

 Setting up a Project
 -------